Two coupled-drive centrifugal fans on the Jitamitra shop floor

 • Wear protection for sticky ash — A rugged radial wheel that sheds chloride-coated dust; chrome-carbide hard-facing on the blade leading edges and high-wear zones; bolted-in, replaceable wear plates and liners on the scroll and inlet, with inspection and cleanout doors so caked and worn parts change out in place — not welded in.

-• High-temperature construction — Heat shield behind the wheel; shaft cooling disc standard above ~350 °C with bearings outside the airstream; casing metallurgy stepped up by temperature band (IS 2062 / 16Mo3), refractory lining attested to 600 °C and expansion joints sized for the growth on the hot incinerator ID.
+• High-temperature construction — Heat shield behind the wheel; shaft cooling disc standard above ~350 °C with bearings outside the airstream; casing metallurgy stepped up by temperature band (IS 2062 / 16Mo3), refractory lining specified for 600 °C service and expansion joints sized for the growth on the hot incinerator ID.

 • Single source across the train — One engineering partner for the whole flue-gas train — incinerator ID, FGD and SCR boosters, the ESP or baghouse main fan and the corrosive-gas exhaust — so the fans, wear parts, metallurgy and drives carry one convention across the plant, even though each duty is a different machine.